garfieldos/hotchocolate-docs/docs/schema.md

 ## Binding Types

 Types in a schema can be bound to a specific .NET type.
 When the schema builder infers schema types from .NET types it will basically lookup to which schema type a .NET type can be bound.
-For instance a `string` will be bound to a `StringType`.
+For instance a `Guid` will be bound to a `StringType`.

 We can also bind additonal types to a single schema type.
 For instance we can bind the `System.Guid` to our `StringType`.